ahadnawaz585/E-commerce-server-/README.md

    npm install
    ```

-4. Set up your PostgreSQL database and update the database URL in the `.env` file.
+4. Set up your PostgreSQL database and update the database URL in the `.env`
+by renaming `.env.example` .

 5. Run the migration to create the database schema: